 Going through a breakup or divorce can be a rollercoaster.
 There can be periods of tremendous stress and oftentimes people have difficulty managing this distress in an effective way.
 Several modalities of treatment can help one manage distress in an effective way.
 For example, ACT can help with mindfulness and gaining perspective on distress.
-CBT can help with evaluating distressful thoughts and incorporating a new perspective on a difficult situation, and DBT can help with crisis survival strategies to get through a difficult situation without making it worse.
+CBT for divorce or breakups can help with evaluating distressful thoughts and incorporating a new perspective on a difficult situation, and DBT can help with crisis survival strategies to get through a difficult situation without making it worse.

 Communicating with others

 When going through a divorce or breakup, people need help from others.
 This can be especially tough if you are not used to asking for help or if you have a small support system.
 CBT and DBT can help with being able to ask effectively for what you need while maintaining your relationships with others.